-- I. Syllabus Quiz.
+I. Introductory Survey.
+The introductory survey will be available on Canvas and is a way for me to get to know a little bit about you.
+It will also help you become familiar with navigating a quiz through Canvas.
+Don't worry this survey is not timed and is based

+- solely on participation, meaning that if you complete it, you will earn all the points.
+Please complete the survey by the second day of class (January 6th). - II.
+Syllabus Quiz.
 There is one syllabus quiz for this class.
-The quiz will be taken on Canvas before the second day of class (September 17th).
-The quiz will cover important policies and procedures of the class detailed in the course syllabus. - II.
+The quiz will be taken in class on the second day of the quarter (January 6th).
+The quiz will ask you about important course policies and procedures outlined on the syllabus. - III.
 Library Resources Module.
 One of your very first assignments will be to complete a "Library Resources" module on Canvas.
-The purpose of doing this module is to learn or brush up on skills that you will need to successfully complete your written homework assignments and final portfolio.
-These skills include: 1) knowing the difference between a primary and secondary source, 2) being able to use search engines through the BC library, 3) using search terms to find research articles, and 4) the importance of citing and avoiding plagiarism.
+The purpose of doing this module is to learn or refine the skills you will need to successfully complete your written homework assignments and portfolio project.

+These skills include:

+- 1) Knowing the difference between a primary and secondary source, - 2) Being able to use search engines through the BC library, - 3) Using search terms to find research articles, and - 4) The importance of citing and avoiding plagiarism.

 I highly suggest starting to navigate through the module during the first week of class so that you are not rushing through it before it is due.
-The module should take about 20-30 minutes to complete. - III.
+The module should take about 20 minutes to complete.

+IV.
 Chapter Quizzes.
-There will be 12, timed quizzes for this course that test your knowledge of the assigned readings.
+There will be 10, timed quizzes for this course that test your knowledge of the assigned readings.
 The quizzes will be taken on Canvas and are due at 11:59pm on the date they are listed on the Tentative Course Schedule (unless otherwise noted).
 Each of you will be randomly assigned a combination of multiple-choice, fill-in-the-blank, and open-response questions.
-Your final grade will be based on your highest 10 out of 12 quizzes.
-In other words, I will drop your lowest 2 quizzes. - NEW FOR FALL 2019: You will have the option to take a practice quiz before taking your actual chapter quiz.
+Your final grade will be based on your highest 8 out of 10 quizzes.
+In other words, I will drop your lowest 2 quizzes.

+Practice Quizzes: You will have the option to take two practice quiz before taking your actual chapter quiz.
 Practice quizzes are timed, just like the actual quizzes, and they are composed of similar questions that cover the same topics as the ones on the actual quiz.
 Your performance on the practice quizzes is not graded and does not count toward your grade.
-I suggest taking advantage of this option for several reasons: 1) to become familiar with the quiz format on Canvas, 2) to get an idea of the topics covered on the chapter quiz, and 3) to use this practice quiz as an additional opportunity to study! - IV.
-Homework Assignments: There will be 5 written homework assignments for this class.
-The goal of these homework assignments is to apply what you learn in class about physiological psychology to your chosen portfolio topic (i.e., a disease or disorder of the nervous system), and to prepare some of the material for your Final Portfolio.
+I suggest taking advantage of this option for several reasons:

+- 1) To become familiar with the guiz format on Canvas, - 2) To get an idea of the topics covered on the chapter quiz, and - 3) To use this practice quiz as an additional opportunity to study! - V. Homework Assignments: You will select a disease or disorder of the nervous system to investigate through homework assignments during the quarter.
+Each of these homework assignments will contribute a different piece of information for your portfolio project (See the next section).
 The assignments involve researching the neurons, neurotransmitters, neuroanatomy, symptoms, and treatments involved in your chosen disease or disorder of the nervous system.
+You will complete 4 out of 5 homework assignments; the first homework assignment is mandatory for everyone, but you get to pick the remaining 3 assignments.
 All assignments will be submitted on Canvas and will be checked through VeriCite.
-All instructions and due dates for the assignments are available on Canvas.
+All instructions and due dates for the assignments are available on Canvas and on the Tentative Course Schedule below.